Board of Trustees Policy: 6.15

-To provide guidance on the College’s expectations regarding all employment decisions and all academic dealings, involving relatives.
+To provide guidance on the College’s expectations regarding all employment decisions, business decisions, and all academic dealings, involving relatives.

 The College prohibits relatives of prospective employees from sitting on any College search committee in which they may have influence on the outcome of future hires among the faculty or staff.

 Relatives may be employed at the College.
 However, under no circumstances should one employee be directly supervised by another employee who is a relative.

 Under no circumstances should any member of the College’s officers, administrators, faculty or staff exert undue pressure on any hiring committee, promotion committee, or sabbatical committee with regard to an applicant or candidate who is a relative.